 In January 2015 I gave a talk at the Munich Center for Mathematical Philosophy, entitled “Vindicating Methodological Triangulation”.
 This talk was recorded on video, and you can watch this video online.

 In 2009 Tilburg University awarded me a prize for the best master’s thesis written at the university in the preceding academic year.
-This prize was awarded at the 82nd Dies Natalis of the university, on November 19.
-Tilburg University created a video to introduce me (in Dutch), which you can watch below.
+This prize was awarded at the 82nd Dies Natalis of the university.